hyweljohnllewellyn/hywelme/_posts/2016-07-17-fast-free-static-website-with-wordpress-and-github-pages.md

 ## Some Closing Thoughts

 If you would like to use a Custom Domain Name, which is recommended for markeking and SEO for you business, then you can see my related blog at [GitHub Pages Custom Domain Names with CloudFlare](http://www.hywel.me/static/sites/2015/12/06/github-pages-custom-domain-names-with-cloudflare.html).
-You would then simply use your custom domain name in the Destiation URL (see Step 4b), for example [https://www.carolsingershire.uk](https://www.carolsingershire.uk/) instead of the github reposirory URL https://hyweljohnllewellyn.github.io/carol-singers-hire-uk/.
+You would then simply use your custom domain name in the Destiation URL (see Step 4b), for example [https://www.carolsingershire.uk](https://www.carolsingershire.uk/) instead of the Github repository URL https://hyweljohnllewellyn.github.io/carol-singers-hire-uk/.

 Note that I have not discussed SEO or any other optimisation considerations.